 ---|---|---|---|

-Plant Fibers | Wood, bamboo, flax, hemp, straw | Frames, floors, insulation, finishing | High strength, low thermal conductivity, renewability |
+Plant fibers | Wood, bamboo, flax, hemp, straw | Frames, floors, insulation, finishing | High strength, low thermal conductivity, renewability |

-Microbial Materials | Mycelium composites, bacterial concrete | Blocks, panels, self-healing structures | Regeneration, biodegradability, adaptability |
+Microbial materials | Mycelium composites, bacterial concrete | Blocks, panels, self-healing structures | Regeneration, biodegradability, adaptability |

-Biocomposites | Hemp concrete, cork boards, nanocellulose | Walls, floors, sound insulation, thermal insulation | Resource efficiency, environmental friendliness, strength |
+Biocomposites | Hemp concrete, cork boards, nanocellulose | Walls, floors, soundproofing, insulation | Resource efficiency, environmental friendliness, strength |

-Living Materials | Photosynthesizing facades, bioluminescent coatings | Facades, air purification systems, lighting | Active interaction with the environment, self-reproduction |
+Living materials | Photosynthetic facades, bioluminescent coatings | Facades, air purification systems, lighting | Active environmental interaction, self-reproduction |

-Recycled Biomaterials | Reused wood, bioplastics | Finishing, small architectural forms | Circular economy, waste reduction |
+Recycled biomaterials | Reclaimed wood, bioplastics | Finishing, small architectural forms | Circular economy, waste reduction |

 This classification demonstrates the diversity of available biomaterials for modern architectural planning.
 It's important to note that many of these materials can be combined, creating hybrid solutions with optimal characteristics for specific projects.